Students with disability

 Learning Support Centre (Year 7 - 10)

 Students in the Learning Support Centre (LSC) have their core classes - English, Mathematics, Science and Studies of Society and Environment - together.
 There are a maximum of 16 students in these classes and they are supported by a Learning Support Assistant (LSA) as well as the teacher.
-LSC students participate in mainstream Physical Education and Electives classes with some LSA support.
+LSC students participate in with their peers Physical Education and Electives classes with some LSA support.

 Inclusion Support Program (Year 7 - 12)

-Students in the Inclusion Support Program (ISP) attend mainstream classes with Learning Support Assistants available in some of their classes.
+Students in the Inclusion Support Program (ISP) attend with their peers classes with Learning Support Assistants available in some of their classes.

 Learning Support Unit (Year 11 - 12)